codeaudit/cougaar-delta-blackjack/deltaopen/doc/RuleModuleReadme.txt

 2) Copy necessary jar files to DELTAInst/lib.
 You will need tomcat_33.jar, webserver.jar, webtomcat.jar, servlet.jar, log4j.jar and xerces.jar (available from Cougaar).
-You will need core.jar, glm.jar, javaiopatch.jar, planserver.jar, toolkit.jar
+You will need core.jar, glm.jar, planserver.jar, toolkit.jar
 from Cougaar.
 Additionally, you will need classes12.jar, jess50.jar, and swingall.jar. for classes12.jar